icra/headspace/README.md

 "headspace" comes as a collection of R scripts (Rheadspace.R and Rheadspace_table.R) and a JMP SAS script.
 R scripts are command line tools, while the JMP SAS script runs within JMP as a user-friendly GUI.

+The distribution also includes a test dataset for R (R_test_data.csv and R_test_data_with_results.csv), as well as an additional file corresponding to the data shown in Figure 4 of the paper mentioned in the section # License

 # Prerequisites

 R scripts have been tested in R version 3.6.3.
 No additional libraries beyond those included in customary R installations are required.